dashjoin/platform/README.md

 In the system there are several places where you will be able to select the roles defined here.
 The role IDs you choose depend on the identity management system that is configured.
 In the Dashjoin PaaS, this is OpenID.
-If you are using the open source default installation, the roles are defined in the realm.properties file:
+If you are using the open source default installation, the roles are defined in the djroles.properties file:

 ```bash
 admin: dj,admin